 Un-planned games are usually played during the first 15-20 minutes and are played by whoever gets on the courts first (this is to give the organisers time to prepare).
 During this period, if you are observed playing, it will be counted as 1 game for you.

 Planned games then begin and are picked every 20 minutes approximately.

 Some people make requests to play with a particular person.
 This however is very difficult to organise, and we will only do this for special reasons, such as when 2 people are going to play together in an upcoming competition.
 Even under these circumstances, we will only be able to do it occasionally during the session.

 Low Attendance Days

-Sometimes, especially on Sundays, attendance levels are much lower than usual.
+Sometimes, such as on public holidays, attendance levels are much lower than usual.
 When this occurs, we will generally make the session a “Free for All” session.
 This means that we will not pick games using the computer, and everyone is free to play with whoever they want to.

-When this occurs, please play a single game only, then look around to see if other people are waiting to play.
+When this occurs, please play a maximum of 2 games only, then look around to see if other people are waiting to play.
 If so, please leave the court and let them play.
 If no one else is waiting to play, feel free to play another game.